Shopify/ghostferry/docs/source/copydbinterruptresume.rst

 * Verifiers are not resumable, including the IterativeVerifier.
 This may change in the future.
-* While we are confident that the algorithm to be correct, this is still a highly experimental feature.
+* While we are confident the algorithm is correct, this is still a highly experimental feature.
 USE AT YOUR OWN RISK.